Privacy Policy

 5.1 Service Delivery:

-• Processing course applications and enrollments
+• Processing course applications and enrolments

 • Delivering educational content and support